GenieTim/genieblog.ch/source/_posts_en/2016/2016-06-23-ueber-verkehr.en.md

 In any case, the bus I chose took me after a detour that led around in a wide circle to passport control as it should be.

 After the passport control, my contact person for the organization in Moscow was waiting for me.
-She led me to her car, which took us to my dormitory at half an hour from Moscow.
+They led me to their car, which took us to my dormitory at half an hour from Moscow.
 We spent most of the time on the large, five- to six-lane highways that encircle Moscow like a belt.
 Traffic rules seemed unnecessary to me on these streets, there was so much free space.
 And apparently I was not alone with this opinion: most drivers seemed to drive as they liked.